-The site of Gorgie City Farm is located 3 miles (5 km) from Central Edinburgh.
-It was used as a waste depot by the Edinburgh Corporation until the 1930s.
+The site of the Gorgie City farm is located 2 miles (3 km) from Central Edinburgh.
+It was a waste depot by the Edinburgh Corporation until the 1930s.
 Horse-drawn refuse carts would deposit their loads from the wagons.
-The site was linked to the railway which still passes to the west of the farm today, the horse-drawn carts would then rumble onwards to dump waste outside of the city.
+This was linked to the Railway which still passes to the west of the farm today.

 After this, the site was used for civil defence training area during the war.
 It then lay derelict and disused, owned by the local authority for many years afterwards.

-In 1977, a community group started work clearing the derelict site of what is now Gorgie City Farm.
-There were plans to develop the site for housing or for a school, but local people insisted that green space was the priority and the City Farm opened to the public in 1982.
-Ever since, it has been a working farm, selling lambs, pigs, eggs, vegetables and manure to raise some of its running costs, and is visited by tens of thousands of happy visitors every year.
+In 1977 a community group started work clearing the derelict site of what is now Gorgie City Farm.
+There were plans to develop the site for housing or for a school, but local people insisted green space was the priority and the City farm opened to the public in 1982.
+Ever since it has been working farm, selling lambs, pork, eggs, vegetables and manure to raise some of it’s running costs, and visited by tens of thousands of happy visitors every year.

 The farm has always been free to enter, with donations from visitors being a vital part of it’s financing.
-The farm is run by a Board drawn from [membership] of the Gorgie City farm Association, a registered charity (No. SCO 10105) open to all.
+The farm is run by a Board of Directors.
 Money has been raised from a wide variety of sources both local and national.
-Chief among these, has been for many years a grant from the City of Edinburgh Council, which funds the majority of staff wages.
+Chief among these has been for many years a grant for the City of Edinburgh Council, which funds the majority of staff wages.

-The Bristol-based Federation of City Farms and Community Gardens (FCFCG), of which Gorgie Farm has been a member for many years, opened a Scottish office within Gorgie Farm in 2006.
+The Federation of City Farms and Community Gardens (FCFCG), of which Gorgie Farm has been a member for many years, opened a Scottish office within Gorgie Farm in 2006